metadatacenter/cadsr-reader/README.md

 We could not work with the DTD-encoded schema directly because the JAXB binding do not seem to work with DTD-based documents.

 #### Building and Running

+NOTE: Java 8 must be used to build this project since the JAXB2 Maven plugin is not compatible with Java 9.
+On OS X use the following command to switch: ```export JAVA_HOME=$(/usr/libexec/java_home -v 1.8)```

 To build this library you must have the following items installed: